 , simply run

-python -c "import energyflow; energyflow.utils.get_examples()"
+python3 -c "import energyflow; energyflow.utils.get_examples()"

 See the get_examples